fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

         content_type="text/csv",
     )

 The results are saved in an output file in S3 with the same name as the input file and with the `".out"` file extension.
+The output file contains the normality scores in the first column, and the predicted values of the time series in the subsequent columns.

 .. code::